ckerr/buffy/README.md

 memory buffer class inspired by libevent's `evbuffer`.
 It consists of just a few files that can be dropped into your own project as-is.

-Common uses:
+Some common uses:

-* Preparing data before writing it to a file or to the network
+* A pipeline between data producers and consumers
-* Buffering data that's been read in for processing
+* Queueing data that's been received or about to be sent over the network
-* Building data buffers or strings without having to know the length in advance or focus on memory management.
+* Building strings or data buffers without worrying about memory management

 Buffy is designed to be as efficient as possible despite being a general-purpose tool.
 It avoids unnecessary memory allocations and